pavani9014/salesforce-training/week1/day1/Doubts.md

-Doubts / Questions
+# Doubts / Questions

-Difference between standard objects and custom objects
+- Difference between standard objects and custom objects

-How real companies use Salesforce daily?
+- How real companies use Salesforce daily

-How developers build applications in Salesforce?
+- How developers build applications in Salesforce